GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 In practice, this means you'll set a key in two steps:

-1. You set one part of the key—Campaign ID x Geography ID—at click or view time.
+1. You'll set one part of the key—Campaign ID x Geography ID—at click or view time.
-1. You set the second part of the key—Product category—at conversion time.
+1. You'll set the second part of the key—Product category—at conversion time.

 These different parts of the keys are called key pieces.